We are a very focused accounting firm – working exclusively with internationally operating clients or clients with international issues.

 Our services include reviewing client-prepared accounts and supporting the client’s internal accounting team, as appropriate.

-We are ‘fluent’ in Australian GAAP and IFRS, and have a good knowledge of the GAAP of a number of countries.
+We are ‘fluent’ in Australian GAAP and IFRS and the equivalent in countries where we have offices – and we have a good knowledge of the GAAP or similar in a number of countries.

 - Audit assistance

-Many of our client do not need to be audited, but where an audit is done voluntarily or because the law requires, an important role is to liaise with the Australian auditors of the client’s Australian company.
+Many of our clients do not need to be audited, but where an audit is done voluntarily or because the law requires, an important role is to liaise with the Australian and overseas auditors of the client’s Australian and overseas companies.
 We have clear systems for preparing material to facilitate efficient audits in Australia.

 We can often satisfy all questions from the auditors or at least significantly reduce the time demands on the client.